The benefits of using project management software

 And there are plenty of brainstorming and ideation point solutions out there to choose from: Miro, Lucidchart, and BrightIdea to name a few.
 If all you're doing is brainstorming, either on your own or with a small team, these tools are a great fit.

-However, if brainstorming and ideation is just one facet of your team's work, then you're better off looking for a work management solution that has native mind mapping and whiteboard tools.
+However, if brainstorming and ideation is just one facet of your team's work, then you're better off looking for a project management app that has native mind mapping and whiteboard tools.
 These allow you to brainstorm, collaborate, and then build out your ideas in one place, providing greater visibility and efficiency.

 If you're looking for an all-in-one project management software that can accomplish all of the above, then look no further than ClickUp.
 It includes all the ideation tools you and your team will need to brainstorm and bring ideas to life.